“Feel what it’s like to truly starve, and I guarantee that you’ll forever think twice before wasting food.” – Criss Jami

 “Indians waste as much food as the whole of United Kingdom consumes,” reports CSR Journal.
 “Up to 40 percent of all food produced in India goes to waste,” reports the United Nations Development Programme.
 “INR 50,000 crore worth of food produced is wasted every year in the country,” reports The Ministry of Agriculture and Farmers Welfare.
 With India ranking 63 on the Global Hunger Index, the onus lies on us to bring about a change.
 One that will curb both food waste and hunger.

 Revelation 02 will reveal the unseen and dire side of the food chain and industry – food wastage.
-First edition of the five part series, we aim to enable, educate, and encourage individuals to take action.
+First edition of the four part series, we aim to enable, educate, and encourage individuals to take action.